CameronFoxly/AfterEffectsExpressionLibrary/README.md

 - [Respecting Aspect Ratio](https://github.com/CameronFoxly/AfterEffectsExpressionLibrary/blob/main/expressions/respecting-aspect-ratio.md) - Returns a Y value based on an X value that maintains a ratio of X:Y that matches the compositions aspect ratio.
 Great for the mosiac plugin for getting square "pixels"
 - [2d LookAt](https://github.com/CameronFoxly/AfterEffectsExpressionLibrary/blob/main/expressions/2d-lookAt.md) - Effects the rotation of a layer so that it "looks at" another layer in 2D.
 - [Posterize Tweens](https://github.com/CameronFoxly/AfterEffectsExpressionLibrary/blob/main/expressions/posterizeTweens.md) - Drops the framerate of a single property, so you can have a single layer playing at a lowerframerate than the comp it's in.
 Acts like Posterize time, but for a single keyframed property's value.
+- [Looped Wiggle](https://github.com/CameronFoxly/AfterEffectsExpressionLibrary/blob/main/expressions/loopWiggle.md) - Allows you to have a wiggle expression seamlessly loop for a set number of seconds.

 ## Other Helpful Links